SurangaPG/haunt/readme.md

                     - baseline.png
 ```

-Afterwards you can run haunt and a new file "diff.png" will be added.
+Afterwards you can run haunt and a new file "diff.png" will be added highlighting
+the differences between the 2 files.

 ```
     ./vendor/bin/haunt compare --source=WHEREVER
 ```

+## Roadmap

+- Add Basic implementation for taking screenshots (via headless browser).
+- Add integration for gherkin based making of screenshots (behat)
+- Add report collecting/writing to the comparison run.
+- Add Basic UI for the displaying of the results.